berylliumsec/orionOps/README.md

 ### Logging

-Output from the docker container will either be written to log files your current working directory, or sent to stdout and displayed in your CLI
+Output from the docker container will either be written to log files your current working directory, or sent to stdout and displayed in your CLI.

 ### Attempt to enumerate Domain Controller anonymously
 **Output File Name: dc_anonymous_enumeration_results**